ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 deterministic models.
 The values of $r$ vary greatly for every stochastic parameter.
 In every case, the mean value of $r$ is lower in the stochastic models than in the deterministic models.
-This is in agreement with Hassell's results, and shows that stochasticity makes it harder to see the density dependence effect of the parasites, whether they are generalist or specialist.
+This is in agreement with Hassell's results, and shows that stochasticity makes it harder to detect the density dependence effect of the parasites, whether they are generalist or specialist.

 # Discussion